ZohaibSattarDataAI/Machine-Learning-From-Scratch/BayesianRidgeRegression/README.md

 ## ⭐ Support the Project

-If this project helped you understand Bayesian Ridge Regression or added value to your ML journey, please consider giving it a ⭐ on GitHub and sharing it with others.
-Your support helps grow the data science community! 🚀
+If you found this project helpful or insightful, please consider giving it a ⭐ on GitHub.
+It motivates me to keep creating valuable open-source data science content and helps others discover this work.
+Thank you for your support! 🚀